Monitoring Proxmox VE with Grafana Stack on LXC

 Step 7: Import Grafana Dashboard

-1. Open http://192.168.100.40:3000 in your browser
+1. Open http://192.168.100.40:3000

-2. Login with admin/admin (seriously, change this password on first login)
+2. Login with admin/admin (change this immediately)

-4. Enter Dashboard ID: 10347 (the official Proxmox dashboard - it’s excellent)
+4. Dashboard ID: 10347

 5. Click Load

-6. Select Prometheus as the datasource
+6. Select Prometheus as datasource

 7. Click Import